-Project Sponsor Information

-Applicant Agency City of Burlington on behalf of Link Transit

-Contact Name John Andoh

-Contact Title Transit Manager

-Address 234 East Summit Avenue, Burlington, NC 27215

-Telephone 336-222-7351

-E-mail jandoh@burlingtonnc.gov

-scription box below, such as road name, address

-Title Purchase Electric Paratransit Buses for Link Transit

-Description Purchase up to two electric paratransit buses for Link Trar

-Existing STIP?
-Yes - Vehicle Replacements

-Population of the Area Being Served

-Include project details, proposed improvements, purpose, need, how it will provide service, who are the primary stakeholders and where it will operate and serve.
-Attach a sketch design plan of the proposed project which shows the general location.

-Project Costs and Delivery Schedule

-Applicable Project Phases

-Funding and Years Input information ONLY for the phase for which you are requesting funds

-CRP projects are awarded by state fiscal years (FY) FY runs from July 1st of the previous year to June 30th of the current year.
-For example, FY 2023 is from July 1, 2024 - June 30, 2025.

-- Cost estimates should include contingency fee, NCDOT admin fee, and inflation cost (if applicable). - A minimum 20% match is required for all projects. - Minimum project amount of \$100,000 required. - Project sponsor is responsible for any overage amount.
+Project Sponsor Information Applicant Agency City of Burlington on behalf of Link Transit Contact Name John Andoh Contact Title Transit Manager Address 234 East Summit Avenue, Burlington, NC 27215 Telephone 336-222-7351 E-mail jandoh@burlingtonnc.gov scription box below, such as road name, address Title Purchase Electric Paratransit Buses for Link Transit Description Purchase up to two electric paratransit buses for Link Trans Existing STIP?
+Yes - Vehicle Replacements Population of the Area Being Served vements, purpose, need, how it will provide service, who are vill operate and serve.
+Attach a sketch design plan of the ral location.
+Project Costs and Delivery Schedule Applicable Project Phases Funding and Years Input information ON ILY for the phase for which you are requesting funds 30^{th} of the current year.
+For example, F years (FY) FY runs from July 1 st of the previous year to June Y 2023 is from July 1, 2024 - June 30, 2025.
+Ontingency fee, NCDOT admin fee, and inflation cost (if A minimum 20% match is requir Minimum project amount of \$10 Project sponsor is responsible for 00,000 required.

-Phases (s) CRP Amount Matching Amount Total FY Planning, Engineering and Design Right-of-Way Construction Operation Transit Implementation \$447,898.2 [3\$111,974.5 3 \$559,872.66 Includes 10% admin fe FY 23-24 Other: List the Source(s) of Matchin ng Funds General F und General Project Information ı Select C RP-Eligible Imprvem ent Type (C heck all that apply) Alternat ive Fuels Transit Improvements X Freight/ Intermodal Congestion Relief and Traffic Flow Improvements Bicycle/I and Prog Pedestrian Facilities grams Transportation Control Measures Intellige Systems nt Transportation Diesel Engine Retrofits Carbon I Develop Reduction Strategy ment Travel Demand Management Micro-m nobility Electronic Charging Stations Carpooli ing and Vanpooling Truck Stop Electrification System
+Phases (s) CRP Amount Matching Amount Total FY Planning, Engineering and Design Right-of-Way Construction Operation Transit Implementation \$447,898.1 3\$111,974.5 3 \$559,872.66 Includes 10% admin fe FY 23-24 Other: List the Source(s) of Matchin ng Funds General Fi und General Project Information 1 Select CRP-Eligible Imprvem ent Type (C heck all that apply) Alternative Fuels Transit Improvements Х Freight/Intermodal Congestion Relief and Traffic Flow Improvements Bicycle/Pedestrian Facilities and Programs Transportation Control Measures Intelligent Transportation Systems Diesel Engine Retrofits Carbon Reduction Strategy Development Travel Demand Management Micro-mobility Electronic Charging Stations Carpooling and Vanpooling Truck Stop Electrification System

-Congestion Management Technologies t Energy Efficiency Improvements Other If "Other" please describ e: If Transit Improvement, Specify how Service Will be e Improved New facilities associated with a service increase New vehicles used to expand the transit fleet х Operating assistance for new service (limit three years) Fare subsidies the CMAQ Emissions Calo ion that applies to your proculator Toolkit. ject.
-For more information about this section, vie Alternative Fuel Vehicles s and Infrastructure Annual Vehicle Miles Traveled (VMT) 52,493 between 3 vehicles Number of Vehicles 2 What type of Vehicles(s) are you replacing?
+Congestion Managemen Technologies t Energy Efficiency Improvements Other If "Other" please describ e: If Transit Improvement, Specify how Service Will b e Improved New facilities associated with a service increase New vehicles used to expand the transit fleet х Operating assistance for new service (limit three years) Fare subsidies Emissions Reduction Criteria Only fill out the information that applies to your project.
+For more information about this section, vie the CMAQ Emissions Calculator Toolkit.
+Alternative Fuel Vehicles and Infrastructure Annual Vehicle Miles Traveled (VMT) 52,493 between 3 vehicles Number of Vehicles 2 What type of Vehicles(s) are you replacing?
 Adding vehicles due to demand.
 Odometer reading of the vehicle you are replacing Not replacing Model year of vehicle you are replacing Not replacing What conventional fuel are you replacing?
 Not replacing What is the model year of the alternative fuel vehicles(s) to be purchased?
 2024 What alternative fuel will you new vehicles(s) use?
 Battery Electric Annual number of charging stations N/A Number of ports per charging station N/A